-William Walker is a practioner of Chi Kung and Tai Chi with over 20 years experience.
-He currently teaches Chi Kung, Tai Chi and Dragon Sword Form in South London.
+William Walker is a student of Master Lam Kam Chuen and a practitioner of Chi Kung and Tai Chi with over 20 years experience.
+He currently teaches both Zhan Zhuang Chi Kung and Lam style Tai Chi along with Wu Tang Dragon Sword Form.

 Chi Kung (here called Zhan Zhuang Chi Kung – or standing like a tree) consists of standing postures (also seated and lying) either held for a period of time, or combined with specific movements and steps.